vincentnam/docker_datalake/README.md

 08/06/2021 :
 Major : 1.0.0 will be released with a production-ready solution with tests :
 - [ ] Security is enabled with Openstack Keystone
-- [ ] Automatic deployment, Docker and Kubernetes
+- [x] Automatic deployment, Docker
-- [ ] First version of web GUI
+- [x] First version of web GUI
-- [ ] Minimum service with processes and Apache Spark are deployed
+- [x] Minimum service with processes and Apache Spark are deployed
-- [ ] Stream data handled
+- [x] Stream data handled
-- [ ] Metadata management system with neo4J ready for a better metamodel
+- [x] Metadata management system with MongoDB
 - [ ] Monitoring tools deployed for administration at least (optional)

-2.0.0 will be focused on metadata management.
+2.0.0 will be focused on metadata management and Kubernetes.
 (TODO)

 Minor : each minor are released when a project is ended :